 The complaint, filed last week, says Marshmello’s monster hit song, “Happier,” infringes upon Arty’s remix of “I Lived,” by One Republic.
 So, why isn’t One Republic suing since “I Lived” is their song?
 It’s because the claimed infringement is of a melody Arty composed for the remix to be its hook (a catchy synthesizer melody), and that melody is new material, not part of the original “I Lived” composition.

-Arty in terms of fame and fortune is not Marshmello, but he’s a fairly successful artist.
+Marshmello is huge.
+“Happier?” also huge; the #2 song in America in February 2019 ; 334 Million views on YouTube!
+33rd biggest song of the decade according to Billboard.
+Arty in terms of fame and fortune is no Marshmello, but he’s a fairly successful artist.
 And just by the way, Arty is represented by Richard Busch, the attorney who represented the Marvin Gaye estate in their astonishingly successful suit against Pharrell Williams and Robin Thicke in the Blurred Lines case.
-Marshmello is huge.
-“Happier?” also huge; the #2 song in America in February; 334 Million views on YouTube!

 So did Marshmello copy Arty?
-Wanna hear it for yourself?
+See what your ears think.

 Can sure see where they’re coming from, right?

 First consider that infringement is, as I’ve written here many times, a bit like a three-legged stool.
-Those legs are access, similarity, and whether the material is protected by copyright law.
+Those legs are access, similarity, and whether the material that’s similar is sufficiently original to be protected by copyright.
 A plaintiff needs to argue all three.

 Let’s take access first.
 You need to believe Marshmello heard Arty’s I Lived.
 The complaint argues that his remix was a big hit and pretty much everybody who likes dance music heard it, so Marshmello must have heard it.
 Also they say Marshmello performed at about a half dozen events over the past few years where Arty was also a performer, and “I Lived” was performed according to the complaint at as few as just one of them. (they phrased it more positively, saying “at least one” of them.)